Agencies get cracking to trace UP born slain Al-Qaeda chief’s Indian links

 New Delhi, Jan 16: The Indian agencies have reached out to their counterparts in Afghanistan seeking more information on the Pakistan wife of slain Al-Qaeda in the Sub-Continent chief, Asim Umar, who is of Indian origin.

 Asim Umar who hailed from Uttar Pradesh took over as the chief of the AQIS in 2014 and was killed in a strike in 2019.
-His wife, is currently in the custody of National Directorate of Security in Afghanistan.
+His wife is currently in the custody of National Directorate of Security in Afghanistan.
 She was arrested in September last year and India would want to question her to find out more about Umar's links in India.

 Who is AQIS chief Asim Umar, the man behind the radicalisation of UP,Bihar Muslims